Daily Wisdom (Daily Living – Part 7) Scott Pauley

 Read Proverbs chapter 8.
 It is the testimony of wisdom.
 She speaks to all of us “by the way in the places of the paths” (vs.2).
 At every juncture in life God makes wisdom available.
 Verse twenty promises, “I lead in the way of righteousness, in the midst of the paths of judgment.”

-To choose the right path each day requires wisdom.
+To choose the right path each day requires Daily Wisdom.
 The Lord reveals that wisdom was present on the first day man was made (vs. 22-29).
 Wisdom was “daily his delight” (vs. 30).
 Think of it!
 God loves wisdom.
 It delights Him.
 If we are to follow Him, we too must love wisdom.
 We must find our joy in the daily discovery of divine direction.

 This powerful chapter concludes with a blessing: “Blessed is the man that heareth me, watching daily at my gates, waiting at the posts of my doors” (vs. 34).
-Daily listening.
-Daily looking.
-Daily waiting.
-All for one thing – daily wisdom!
+Daily listening, daily looking, daily waiting…all for one thing: daily wisdom!

-James 1:5-6 declares, “If any of you lack wisdom, let him ask of God, that giveth to all me liberally, and upbraideth not; and it shall be given him.
+James 1:5-6 declares, “If any of you lack wisdom, let him ask of God, that giveth to all men liberally, and upbraideth not; and it shall be given him.
 But let him ask in faith, nothing wavering.”
 Pray a prayer for wisdom every day.
 Claim God’s promise of wisdom for every decision.

 • Acknowledge your lack.
 You and I do not have the wisdom we need on our own.
 Agree with God.